bangalia/Pong/README.md

 - Anita Bangali
 - Johnny Quinn

+## App Description

+Color Box is an app in which clicking the names of different colors changes the color of the box.
+This project was built with Node, Express, and Socketio.

+## App Mockup

+User clicks button element on frontend -> event listener triggers socket.emit(‘color change’) to backend server -> backend server detects color change then triggers io.emit(‘color change’) to frontend -> frontend detects with socket.on(‘color change’) and executes code to change color of box

 ## Justification for using Websockets

 When one user clicks a color to change the color of the box, it does so for all other users.
 In order to change the color of the